-Dr. Craig B. Morgenthal is a Board Certified General Surgeon and Fellow of the American College of Surgeons who specializes in minimally invasive surgery of the gastrointestinal tract and abdomen.
-He studied pre-med at the University of Texas at Austin before attending the Sackler School of Medicine at Tel Aviv University and completing Residency at State University of New York Downstate Medical Center in Brooklyn.
-Dr. Morgenthal completed a two-year research and clinical fellowship in advanced laparoscopic surgery at Emory University School of Medicine in Atlanta.
+Dr. Craig Morgenthal is a Board-Certified General Surgeon and Fellow of the American College of Surgeons who specializes in minimally invasive surgery of the gastrointestinal tract and abdomen.
+He studied pre-med at the University of Texas at Austin before attending the Sackler School of Medicine at Tel Aviv University and completing Surgical and Chief Residency at State University of New York Downstate Medical Center in Brooklyn.
+Dr. Morgenthal completed a two-year research and clinical fellowship in advanced laparoscopic gastrointestinal surgery at Emory University School of Medicine in Atlanta.